MOUDDENEHamza/sy-wheel/README.md

 ---

 ## 🎉 Let the Wheel Decide!
-Make your stand-ups more engaging and efficient with the **Spinning Wheel of Names**.
+Make your stand-ups more engaging and efficient with the **Sy wheel**.
 Spin the wheel, and let fate decide! 😊